matuzalemmuller/dummy-files-creator/README.md

 See the project in [GitHub](https://github.com/matuzalemmuller/dummy-files-creator) and [PyPi](https://pypi.org/project/dummyfilescreator/).

-For a bash-based (more performatic) solution, see [this project](https://github.com/matuzalemmuller/test-files-creator).
+For a bash-based (more performant) solution, see [this project](https://github.com/matuzalemmuller/test-files-creator).

 ## Installation